Heroin Addiction & Treatment

-Heroin is believed to be the most addictive of all legal and illegal drugs.
+Heroin is believed to be the most addictive drug of all time

 The short term effects would appear to explain the reason why, as first time users quickly find themselves wanting to return to the euphoria heroin so easily provides.
 But it is the way our brains respond to heroin on a chemical level that seals its grip.
 The human brain contains receptors which are ingeniously designed to respond to exactly the chemicals contained within heroin.
 From the first moment the two are introduced, heroin can change the physical structure of the brain, creating a dependency that is extremely – though by no means impossibly – hard to shake.